-Weekly National Intelligencer. convenience.
-Address
+Weekly National Intelligencer.

-This paper, being made up of such portion of the contents of the National Intelligencer proper, as can be compressed within the compass of a single newspaper, continues to be issued and mailed to suscribers every Saturday at Two Dollars a year, payable in advance in all cases --- account being opened with subscribers to the weekly paper.
+This paper, being made up of such portion proper, as can be compressed within the compass of a single newspaper, continues to be issued and mailed to suscribers every Saturday Dr. Ryan, corner of Prince street and the Bowery, at Two Dollars a year, payable in advance in cured a man of worms that was reduced to a skel- all cases --- account being opened with subscri-